 CRW 3311.
 Poetic Technique (3).
 This course is for aspiring poets and critics.
 The course studies the elements of poetry with some practice in writing poetry.

 CRW 3410.
 Dramatic Technique (3).
 This course is an introduction to playwriting, with emphasis on the relation of the written drama to production.
 Both published plays and student work are analyzed.

 CRW 4320r.
 Poetry Workshop (3).
 Prerequisite: CRW 3311.
 This course is for poets who approach excellence and aspire toward publication.
-May be repeated to a maximum of six semester hours.
+May be repeated to a maximum of nine semester hours.

 CRW 4420r.
 Drama Workshop (3).
 Prerequisite: Instructor permission.
 This course allows students to write, revise, and prepare for submission a one to three-act play; playing time: not less than one hour.
 May be repeated to a maximum of twenty-four semester hours.